KnowageLabs/Knowage-Documentation/functionalities-guide/Cockpit/ka_user_cockpit.rst

 .. important::
     **Reaching the cockpit designer**

-        We stress that the cockpit interface is reached by the final user and the administrator following two diferent paths.
+    We stress that the cockpit interface is reached by the final user and the administrator following two different paths.

 Let us see how to build a cockpit and how the interface is displayed within the server.
 Once opened, the cockpit interface is an empty page with a toolbar containing different options described in Table below.